Death toll from a boat capsizing in Congo earlier this week rises to 148, officials say

 KINSHASA, Congo (AP) — The death toll from a boat fire and capsizing in Congo earlier this week rose to 148 with more than 100 people still missing, officials said Friday.
 About 500 passengers were on board.

-The wooden boat capsized Tuesday after catching fire on the Congo River in northwestern Congo, leaving at least 148 people dead and hundreds missing, officials said.
+The wooden boat capsized Tuesday after catching fire on the Congo River in the country's northwest, leaving at least 148 people dead and dozens missing, officials said.

 The catastrophe began when a fire started as a woman was cooking on board the vessel, Compétent Loyoko, the river commissioner, told The Associated Press.
 Several passengers, including women and children, died after jumping into the water without being able to swim.

-Dozens were saved following the accident, many of them with bad burns.
+Dozens were saved, with many of the survivors badly burned.
 The search for the missing included rescue teams supported by the Red Cross and provincial authorities.

-The motorized wooden boat caught fire near the town of Mbandaka, Compétent Loyoko, the river commissioner, told The Associated Press.
+The motorized wooden boat caught fire near the town of Mbandaka, Loyoko said.
 The boat, HB Kongolo, had left the port of Matankumu for the Bolomba territory.

 “The death toll among the 500 passengers on board was extremely high,” said Sen. Jean-Paul Boketsu Bofili of Equateur province Friday.
 “As we speak, more than 150 survivors suffering from third-degree burns are without humanitarian assistance.”